-Sharjah corporate advisory services
+Sharjah corporate advisory services in 2021

 Although Sharjah business start up can be complex, Healy Consultants’ expertise in this field is highly valued by our Clients, who appreciate our logical and transparent approach.
 The following is an overview of the key challenges of Sharjah business setup:

 - Despite its challenges, a Sharjah company is attractive for foreign investors seeking a viable, lower-cost alternative to its neighbor, Dubai;

 - Forming a business in Sharjah is legitimate way to book tax-exempt international profits.
 In addition, there are no capital gains or personal income taxes in the city;

 - Investors intending to incorporate a company in Sharjah may do so through one of the two free zones in the city.
 For more information, please visit our Sharjah company formation page.
 Additionally, you may choose to visit our Hamriyah free zone page;

 - Investors forming a business in Sharjah through a branch entity can avoid an annual audit;